 A spoonful of this sweet-tart minty apricot chutney, made with fresh apple and dried apricots, adds a graceful note both to spicy curries as well as mild grain and bean dishes.
-Fresh mint gives it a nice flavor, so add as much as you’d like.
+Fresh mint gives it a nice flavor, so add as much as you’d like to the recipe.

 Makes: About 2 cups, 8 or more servings